IBM/Ansible-OpenShift-Provisioning/README.md

 * create_nodes = tasks from the second set of kvm plays
 * dns = configuration of DNS server on bastion
 * firewall = for tasks related to firewall settings
-* full_teardown = for use with teardown.yaml to bring down all VMs
+* full_teardown = for use with teardown.yaml to bring down all KVM guests.
+To continue from that point, run the main playbook with "--tags 'bastionvm,bastion,create_nodes'"
 * getocp = download of OCP installer and http server configuration
 * haproxy = configuration of haproxy on bastion kvm guest
 * httpd = configuration of httpd server on bastion kvm guest